Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 > [!IMPORTANT]
 > Your test data should look authentic, and there should be a reasonable number of rows in each table.

 1. Design test data and write an SQL script to insert the test data into the database.
+Save this script to a `.sql` file.
 2. Insert the test data into your database.
 3. Write an SQL script for all the 16 operations and queries listed at the end of this material.
+Save this script to a `.sql` file.
 4. Test your implementation by executing the SQL statements.
-5. Write a short test report.

 ## Step 3: Evaluate your work